 PRESERVING AND INTERPRETING THE HISTORY, SIGNIFICANCE AND TRADITIONS OF THE STRONGSVILLE AREA

-Welcome to a new addition to our Historical Society website!
-In support of our mission to interpret the history of the Strongsville area through programs that inspire, stimulate, and educate the community, we will start posting history briefs on this page.
-We hope you enjoy, and will also take the opportunity to explore other sections of this website or better yet, plan a future visit to the Historical Village!
+In support of our mission to interpret the history of the Strongsville area through programs that inspire, stimulate, and educate the community, we are posting history briefs on this page.
+We hope you enjoy, and will also take the opportunity to explore other sections of our website or better yet, plan a future visit to the Historical Village!

 With the defeat of the Indians at the battle of Fallen Timbers on August 21, 1794, "Mad Anthony" Wayne went on to force the Indians to sign the Treaty of Greenville in June of 1795.
 This treaty gave the land of Ohio, west of the Cuyahoga River, to the Indians.
 Only the land of the northeastern and the southern two-thirds of Ohio was open for settlement.
 The Cuyahoga River in 1795 served as the western boundary of the United States.